swvanderlaan/A_Practical_Primer_in_Human_Complex_Genetics_CoCalc/docs/09_Answers_to_questions.md

 ## Chapter 3.5: GWAS visualization

-> Question: Why do the number of variants per chrosome (approximately) correlate with the chromosome number?
+> Question: Try to figure out how to get the number of variants per chromosomes.
+Why do the number of variants per chrosome (approximately) correlate with the chromosome number?

 > Question: Where are the data for chromosome X, Y and MT?

 > Question: What do the grey spots on the density plot indicate?

+## Chapter 4.2: WTCCC1

+> Question: What do you notice in the 'per sample call rate' graph?
+Can you think of a reason why this is?
+And how would you deal with this?

+> Question: Do you have any thoughts on that?
+Do you agree with the filters I set below?
+How would you do it differently and why?

 ## Chapter 5.4: FUMA